thaugensorg/MLProfessoar/README.md

 # Semisupervised AI/ML Azure Framework
 This solution configures an Azure subscription to enable automated orchestation of semi-supervised AI/ML solutions.
 There are two versions that can be deployed, static and trained.
 Depending on the model the solution handels all of the invocation of the training and models as well as the management of the contant and its associated labeling.
 Data Scientists using this model are required to have minimal knowledge of Azure and the code required to orchestrate a model on Azure.
 Models simply have to be invocable via HTTP and respond with JSON.
 The interface beyond that is fully configurable such that it often works with existing models with little or no changes to the existing model.
 Please see the companion project [Brand Detection Model](https://github.com/thaugensorg/brandDetectionModel)

-# Deploying to Azure
-This article shows how to upload and run powershell scripts in Azure:
-[PowerShell in Azure](https://www.ntweekly.com/2019/05/24/upload-and-run-powershell-script-from-azure-cloud-shell/)

-To deploy this project to the cloud after you have the PowerShell script open the project in Visual Studio, then open Cloud Explorer in Visual Studio and sign into Azure, then right click on your function app that you configured in the ps1 script and select deploy.

 # Getting started
 First, review the [architecture image](https://github.com/thaugensorg/semisupervisedFramework/blob/master/Architecture.jpg) included with the solution as it will help you understand the structure of the solution.

-To get started, save the powershell, ps1, script to your environment, this is the script that will configure your azure environment for the semi-supervised framework.
+To get started, save the powershell, ps1, script to your environment, see deployment below.
+This is the script that will configure your azure environment for the semi-supervised framework.
 Because this framework is dependent on having an analysis model to run, please deploy your analysis model before running this script, see the imageAnalysisModel.ps1 script in the brand detection project.
 It will save you additional configuration steps after you complete deployment.

 The PowerShell script will prompt for a significant number of parameters about the environment.
 As a result, it will help to plan your environment in advance.
+See the Configuration Parameters below for the values the scripts require.

+# Deploying to Azure
+This article shows how to upload and run powershell scripts in Azure:
+[PowerShell in Azure](https://www.ntweekly.com/2019/05/24/upload-and-run-powershell-script-from-azure-cloud-shell/)

+To deploy this project to the cloud after you have the PowerShell script open the project in Visual Studio, then open Cloud Explorer in Visual Studio and sign into Azure, then right click on your function app that you configured in the ps1 script and select deploy.

 # Configuration Parameters
 Then collect all of these values: